JorgePe/QRCodeDispatcher/README.md

 like flapping the wings for a couple of seconds)

-Any LEGO Powered Up hub that supports [Pybricks](https://pybricks.com/) should work (technically even non LEGO devices should work, aslong as they understand the
+Any LEGO Powered Up hub that supports [Pybricks](https://pybricks.com/) should work (technically even non LEGO devices should work, as long as they understand the
 [Pybricks broadcast messaging format](https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md)).